TonD83/nl.bevlogenheid.evohome/README.md

 ### Acknowledgement

-Icons provided by Webster
-Evohome API communication by various sources on Internet
+Initial scripting (based on HC2) provided by Webster Additional information by various sources on Internet Icon provided by Reflow

 ### Limitations